Shantanu Narayen: Personal life

 Narayen lives in Palo Alto, California.
-He met his wife Reni while at Bowling Green State University in the mid 1980s; she has a doctorate in clinical psychology.
+He met his wife, Reni, while at Bowling Green State University in the mid 1980s; she has a doctorate in clinical psychology.
 They have two sons.

-He once represented India in sailing at an Asian Regatta.
+Narayen once represented India in sailing at an Asian Regatta.
 He, along with Satya Nadella, has also invested in Major League Cricket to be hosted by the American Cricket Enterprises (ACE).